 Core (compulsory) modules ensure that students take a coherent course, and introduce them to fundamental principles, concepts and techniques.
-On the PE Route, core modules are reduced to a minimum and there is increased emphasis on work-related learning.

 Student choice is served through the availability of a wide range of approved (elective) modules, designed to enable students on both Routes to design a programme in accordance with their developing interests and career aspirations.